-During the Middle Ages, Florence became more influential than its neighboring Fiesole, known as Faesulae when it was conquered by the Romans as a result of it agricultural potential and its great location on the Via Cassia.
+During the Middle Ages, Florence became more influential than its neighbouring Fiesole, known as Faesulae when it was conquered by the Romans as a result of its agricultural potential and its great location on the Via Cassia.
 In the sixth century, the Lombards ruled Florence.

 During the twelfth and thirteenth centuries, the Florentines took part in the wars between the Guelphs and Ghibellines, factions that fought for the succession of the imperial crown.
 The Guelphs supported the Pope and were against the noble privileges, and the Ghibellines, were supported by the Holy Roman Emperor and opposed the Pope.
 Florence was predominantly Guelph.
 Because of this conflict, the aristocracy was weakened and lost power over Florence in 1293.
 The power shifted to the mercantile elite and guilds.

 During this period, Florence had risen and become the most powerful and prosperous city in Tuscany, given that Pisa had been overthrown by Genoa in 1284 and Siena was declining.
 Florence was one of the most active cities in Italy.
-The businesses were run by families and many had crossed frontiers and had opened in Western Europe.
+The businesses were run by families and many had crossed frontiers and had launched interests in Western Europe.
 The oldest companies were split into feuding “White” and “Black” factions (1300 – 1302), where the Guelphs became divided and suffered grave consequences.
 The political conflicts did not prevent the city from becoming one of the most dominant and flourishing cities in Europe.
-Florence opened its commerce to Western Europe, compared to Venice that concentrated on the Mediterranean countries.
+Florence opened its commerce to Western Europe, and its power compared to Venice and was concentrated on the Mediterranean countries.

 A testimony of Florence’s power is its own gold currency called the “fiorino d’oro” or florin, introduced in 1252.
-This currency would remain as one of the most important currencies along with the Venetian ducat during the following three centuries.
+This currency would remain one of the most important currencies, along with the Venetian ducat, over the following three centuries.

-Since 1326 the new companies were dedicated to commerce, finances and industrial activities, and especially banking.
+From 1326 new companies were dedicated to commerce, finance and industrial activities, especially banking.
 The Florentines were the first to organize a large-scale loan, lending money to the European sovereigns charging them interest rates.
 An economic crisis during the fourteenth century and the Hundred Years’ War bankrupted most of these companies.
 Years later, new companies dedicated to banking were created, but this time they were more cautious.
-These were all family businesses.

 In 1406 Florence conquered Pisa and became a maritime power.
 Most wealthy merchants dedicated a part of their fortunes to build churches and chapels to ensure the salvation of their souls.
 They also transformed their houses into magnificent palazzos.